January 11, 2019 —

 There is no question that UHP has some of the very best doctors in Hawaii.
 A glance at their profiles in our online directory reveals a group of individuals whose education and breadth of experience is indeed impressive.
 What really stands out, however, is their dedication to their work, a dedication that leads so many of our practitioners to go above and beyond the great demands of their positions to volunteer their time and energy to helping people live happier and healthier lives.

->

-> Dr. Lisa Taniguchi, the Clinic Coordinator at The University of Hawaii Speech and Hearing Clinic, (aka CSD for Communication and Speech Disorders) is a UHP doctor who most definitely fits that description.
+Dr. Lisa Taniguchi, the Clinic Coordinator at the UHP Speech and Hearing Clinic, (aka CSD for Communication and Speech Disorders) is a UHP doctor who most definitely fits that description.
 A line in her profile on our UHP website reads, “Aside from teaching, she has a passion for community outreach in providing hearing screenings and spreading awareness of hearing healthcare.”
 This passion is evident in the long list of projects and events to which she has generously given her time, expertise, and energy.

->

-> Dr. Taniguchi tells us that she was drawn to audiology early on through her work with the Special Olympics, an organization that has since benefited from her considerable skills and dedication.
+Dr. Taniguchi tells us that she was drawn to audiology early on through her work with the Special Olympics, an organization that has since benefited from her considerable skills and dedication.
 Her work for the Special Olympics includes partnering with other audiologists to test the special athletes’ hearing at an all-day event at UH Manoa Campus in which medical practitioners of various specialties offer health screenings to those participating in Special Olympics.

 Dr. Taniguchi (in top photo, fifth from top row) is pictured with volunteers, including students from the CSD program.
 On the bottom picture, volunteers assist with a hearing test on a Special Olympics participant.